Our 2018 policy priorities include:

 Join us in preparing for this legislative session at this month’s ADVOCACY TRAINING on January 23!
 Click here for more information!

-For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips for 2017!
+For strategies about how to better advocate for issues that are important to you or your community, take a look at our Advocacy Tips!